Public Art Program

 Public Art Murals

-Round Rock is also home to two new (in 2021) art installations in — banner murals by local artists in our historic downtown setting.
-Located in Prete Plaza, you will find a sports art series of two artworks by Violet Nicklen, as well as a seven panel banner mural by artist Lisa Zinna entitled “Leave Me Alone,” a play on words about art about nature.
+Round Rock is also home to banner murals by local artists in our historic downtown setting.
+Located in Prete Plaza, you will find a sports art series of artworks by Violet Nicklen, as well as a seven-panel banner mural by artist Lisa Zinna entitled “Leave Me Alone,” a play on words about art about nature.
+At the East Main Street entrance to Prete Plaza (where we host our Music on Main series) is music-themed artwork by Amado Castillo III.

 Our mini murals series places artwork at the scene of local history.
 These small public artworks also add unexpected interest in an uncommon location – art that is wrapped around signal box structures.